Can you cancel an auto insurance claim

 You can cancel an auto insurance claim after filing it, but the claim will still be on your driving record.To cancel, all you have to do is call your provider and tell them you want to cancel a claim.

 Can I cancel an insurance claim?
-There are a number of reasons why you might want to cancel an auto insurance claim.
+There are a number of reasons why you might want to cancel auto insurance claim.
 You might not want a claim to appear on your record, for example.
 Or, you may decide a minor accident just isn’t worth the hassle.

 Can you cancel an auto insurance claim?
 Is it possible to withdraw a claim after it has been filed?
 Today, we’re looking at how insurance claims work and explaining everything you need to know about canceling an auto insurance claim.